ongyiumark/kalamanC/README.md

 That's about **4 times slower than python**, which is actually pretty decent.
 My first attempt was over 100 times slower.

+Note that this test was done on a **Linux compiler using WSL**.
+When I compiled it with a Windows compiler, it runs in **about 1.0 seconds**.

 <a name=code_example></a>
 # Code Example